realworldocaml/book/en/maps-and-hashtables.md

 ```

 If we look at the type of `Map.symmetric_diff`, we'll see that it
-requires that the two maps it merges use the same comparator:
+requires that the two maps it compares have the same comparator type,
+in addition to the same key type and value type.
+Each comparator is
+created along with a fresh type, so the type of a comparator
+identifies it uniquely.

 ```ocaml
 # Map.symmetric_diff;;